nusnlp/PRS/README.md

 ## PReS
 Code for our paper [Preference Guided Reflective Sampling for Aligning Language Models]().
-We provide the code for generating data with *PReS*, where the generated data can be used in offline RL training for aligning a language model.
+We provide the code for generating data with *PRS*, where the generated data can be used in offline RL training for aligning a language model.
 For comparison, we also include the baseline sampling methods such as random sampling.